top of page

 Studying

-A Path Toward Racial Healing
+UBUNTU HOUSE--A Path Toward Racial Healing

 Ubuntu House is the newest initiative under the AALR umbrella.
 From the Bantu language, Ubuntu means“ I am because we are.”
 The dream child and passion project of AALR president, Amania Drane, Ubuntu House seeks to provide a restorative retreat space where people can gather to experience healing from racial trauma.
-Click here to learn more about our upcoming Racial Trauma Skills Training.

 Vision statement: To create an enduring legacy of hopefulness and wholeness that brings purpose and thriving.